Financial highlights and outlook

 Outlook: Fiscal year 2023

-Anticipated development in the key performance indicators of the Brand Group Premium
+Anticipated development in the key performance indicators of the Brand Group Progressive

 Audi, Bentley, Lamborghini und Ducati